codio-templates/Onboarding-Quick-Start/.guides/content/Setting-up-your-page-for-display-ec35.md

 13. Highlight **New Page** and rename it “Adding a Terminal.”

 14. Add some text to our Guide.
-Click the clipboard to copy the text.
+Click the clipboard to copy the text below.
 Paste into your page.

 ```
 Terminal